ErosBryant/new-index-microbench/README.md

 The generated workload files will be in ./workloads

 1. NOTE: To generate email-key workloads, you need an email list (list.txt)# index-microbench
-2. use: ./workload a rand bwtree 1
+2. USE: ./workload a rand bwtree 1
    1. workload type: a, c, e, none
       "none" type means we just load the file and exit.
    This serves as the base line for microbenchamrks